 The Freedom in Tango

-The freedom in tango is not the freedom of the part in the lower sense, but the freedom of the whole in the higher sense (see Pluralism vs. Monism).
+The freedom in tango is not the freedom of the part in a lower sense, but the freedom of the whole in a higher sense (see Pluralism vs. Monism).

-In America, many people think of freedom as such: Each individual person is a sovereign being with certain unalienable rights granted to them by the Creator, including life, liberty and the pursuit of happiness.
-Since self-interest is the driving force of the individual, competition with others is justified.
-American law promotes and protects competetion.
-Education is designed to improve the individual's chance to win competition.
-Economics uses competition to stimulate growth, disregarding that natural resources are shared by all people and need to be used prudently and wisely, the cooperation among people, and the fair distribution of wealth.
-The political system of America is built on partisanship, in which politicians are mainly engaged in partisan fights rather than serving the people, causing many social problems such as poverty, homelessness, doping, gun proliferation, unaffordable healthcare, failed public education, crumbled infrastructure etc. to remain unresolved for decades (see Philosophies that Separate Two Worlds).
+In America, many people understand freedom as follows: Each individual person is a sovereign being with certain unalienable rights granted by the Creator, including life, liberty, and the pursuit of happiness.
+Since self-interest drives the individual, competition with others is seen as justified.
+American law promotes and protects competition.
+Education is designed to improve an individual’s chances of succeeding in competition.
+Economics utilizes competition to stimulate growth, disregarding that natural resources are shared by all and must be used prudently and wisely, the importance of cooperation among people, and the fair distribution of wealth.
+The American political system is built on partisanship, where politicians primarily engage in partisan struggles rather than serving the people, leaving numerous social issues—such as poverty, homelessness, substance abuse, gun proliferation, unaffordable healthcare, failing public education, and crumbling infrastructure—remaining unresolved for decades (see Philosophies that Separate Two Worlds).

-This civilization, based on self-interest, competition, predatory development and irrational consumption, now is facing grave crisis.
-On the one hand is the unchecked greed, on the other is the depleting natural resources.
-On the one hand is the extravagant lifestyle and tremendous waste, on the other is the deteriorating environment.
-On the one hand is the surge in GDP, on the other is the increasing inequality.
-On the one hand is the exorbitant wealth of a few, on the other is the struggles of many.
-Obviously, the theoretical foundation of our civilization has serious flaws.
-It does not give enough consideration on justice, fairness, coexistence, equality, cooperation and sharing.
-It has created a small minority of winners and a vast maority of losers (see America Is in Big Trouble).
+This civilization, based on self-interest, competition, predatory development, and irrational consumption, is now facing a grave crisis.
+On one hand, there is unchecked greed; on the other, depleting natural resources.
+On one hand, there is an extravagant lifestyle and tremendous waste; on the other, a deteriorating environment.
+On one hand, there is a surge in GDP; on the other, increasing inequality.
+On one hand, there is the exorbitant wealth of a few; on the other, the struggles of many.
+Clearly, the theoretical foundation of our civilization has serious flaws.
+It fails to give adequate consideration to justice, fairness, coexistence, equality, cooperation, and sharing.
+It has created a small minority of winners and a vast majority of losers (see America Is in Big Trouble).

 The Declaration of Independence states, "We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
 That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed, - That whenever any form of government becomes destructive of these ends, it is the right of the people to alter or to abolish it, and to institute new government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their safety and happiness."

-It seems to me that we need to take a long hard look at these words.
-Do we understand their meaning truthfully?
-Should we decide to change the foundation upon which our society is meant to be built?
-Because it turns out, the individualistic interpretation of the Constitution has not brought, nor will it bring the safety and happiness that most people desire.
+It seems to me that we need to take a long, hard look at these words.
+Do we truly understand their meaning?
+Should we reconsider the foundation upon which our society is built?
+It appears that the individualistic interpretation of the Constitution has neither brought, nor will it bring, the safety and happiness that most people desire.

-When tango was imported, few Americans realized that a new idea was introduced.
-In contrast to individualism, tango does not see individuals as independent, self-interested and autonomous beings but interconnected, interrelated and interdependent members of society with shared common interests.
-Without other human beings an individual alone is crippled regardless of how important he/she is from his/her own perspective.
-In tango, dancers can only perform well when they cooperate with each other, and only in that cooperation can each person enjoy the maximum joy.
-The success, therefore, is not that of any single individual alone, but that of the team as a whole.
-The individuals are not in a relationship of competition, control, power struggle or taking advantage of each other, but surrender, submission, collaboration, accommodation and complement.
+When tango was introduced to America, few realized that it also brought a new perspective.
+Unlike individualism, tango does not view individuals as independent, self-interested, and autonomous beings.
+Instead, it sees them as interconnected, interrelated, and interdependent members of society, united by shared interests.
+Without other human beings, an individual alone is incomplete, no matter how significant they may seem from their own perspective.
+In tango, dancers can only perform well when they cooperate with one another; it is through this cooperation that each individual experiences the greatest joy.
+Success, therefore, is not the achievement of any single person alone but of the team as a whole.
+The relationship between individuals in tango is not one of competition, control, or power struggles, nor is it about taking advantage of one another.
+Instead, it is characterized by surrender, submission, collaboration, accommodation, and complementarity.

-Resting in his arms, entrusting herself to him, feeling his masculine strength, sharing his emotions and feelings, enjoying his protection, following him freely without worry, moving in harmony with him, and letting her femininity and beauty reveal to attract and satisfy him, these to the woman mean pleasure, security and realization of her value as a woman.
-On the other hand, being with her, winning her trust, enjoying her obedience, affection and seduction, feeling her feminine body twisting in his arms, pampering her, protecting her and displaying her beauty, these to the man mean pleasure, comfort and realization of his value as a man.
-Tango brings men and women to their original state where the two sexes are in a destined fellowship, where there is no calculation of gains and losses, no exchange of money and power, no self-interest and worldly concerns, only the common purpose of enjoying each other, and where all Cinderellas and Tryballots have the same dignity and respect as the nobility.
+Resting in his arms, entrusting herself to him, feeling his masculine strength, sharing his emotions and feelings, enjoying his protection, following him freely without worry, moving in harmony with him, and letting her femininity and beauty shine to attract and satisfy him—these, for the woman, bring pleasure, security, and a realization of her value as a woman.
+Conversely, being with her, earning her trust, enjoying her obedience, affection, and seduction, feeling her feminine body moving in his arms, pampering her, protecting her, and showcasing her beauty—these, for the man, bring pleasure, comfort, and a realization of his value as a man.
+Tango restores men and women to their original state of destined fellowship, where the two sexes meet without calculation of gains and losses, without the exchange of money or power, without self-interest or worldly concerns.
+Instead, there is only the shared purpose of enjoying one another, a state where all Cinderellas and Tryballots share the same dignity and respect as the nobility.

-How we see ourselves decides how we organize our political, economic, social and cultural lives.
+How we see ourselves determines how we organize our political, economic, social, and cultural lives.
 Jean-Jacques Rousseau said, "Man is born free, yet everywhere he is in chains."
-We created our own chains.
-We must also be unchained by ourselves.
-Unfortunately, our civilization has not yet evolved to that stage, I am afraid, as attested again by the recent reports on tortures, etc. To be a free people, we must first understand what that means.
-There is still a long way before we truly gain freedom - one that is stated in our Constitution.
-I can only hope that tango will help to gear up that process (see Tango and Equality).
+We have created our own chains, and it is up to us to unchain ourselves.
+Unfortunately, our civilization has not yet evolved to that stage, as evidenced once again by recent reports of torture and other injustices.
+To be a truly free people, we must first understand what freedom means.
+There is still a long way to go before we achieve the kind of freedom envisioned in our Constitution.
+I can only hope that tango may help accelerate this process (see Tango and Equality).

 November 22, 2014

-Tango, as a drop in the ocean of human civilization, reflects both the beauty and pollution of this world.
-The problems we have in tango today are not just problems of the dance, but problems our world faces as well.
+Tango, as a drop in the ocean of human civilization, reflects both the beauty and the pollution of the world.
+The problems we face in tango today are not merely issues of the dance itself but mirror the challenges our world confronts.

-Just like how we see tango affects how we dance it, how we perceive ourselves affects how we behave and live.
-Over millions of years of evolution we humans gradually differentiated ourselves from beasts .
-The difference between us and animals can be summed up in one word: humanity.
-Our understanding of our own humanity reached a height in the 14th-17th centuries.
-Unlike the distorted images of man in contemporary art, his/her dignity, nobility and beauty are themes of the Renaissance.
-The consequent sublimation of human spirit led to the rebellions against all restrictions on human liberty, the establishment of democracy, the discharge of human creativity, the advancement of science and technology, and the prosperity of modern civilization.
+Just as our perception of tango influences how we dance it, the way we perceive ourselves shapes how we behave and live.
+Over millions of years of evolution, we humans have gradually distinguished ourselves from beasts.
+The difference between us and animals can be encapsulated in a single word: humanity.
+Our understanding of humanity reached its zenith during the 14th to 17th centuries.
+Unlike the distorted portrayals of humanity in contemporary art, the Renaissance celebrated the dignity, nobility, and beauty of humankind.
+The elevation of the human spirit it brought about spurred rebellions against restrictions on human liberty, the establishment of democracy, the unleashing of our creativity, the advancement in science and technology, and the flourishing of modern civilization.

-In this process, however, mankind has alienated itself.
-We left footprints in every corner of the Earth.
-Farmlands replaced forests, cities replaced farmlands, pollution replaced purity, materialism replaced idealism, extravagance replaced simplicity, competition replaced cooperation, stress replaced enjoyment, monopoly replaced sharing, corruption replaced integrity, legalism replaced common sense, individualism replaced fraternity, self-interest and personal entitlements replaced communal interests and common cause, sexual liberation replaced marriage, single parent family and gay family replaced traditional family, trans-gender replaced natural gender, GMOs and synthetic food replaced real food, virtual economy replaced real economy, games replaced classics, artificial intelligence replaced human intelligence, machines replaced people...
-Modernization has led mankind farther and farther away from nature and humanity.
-The ecosystem has been destroyed.
-The environment has suffered irreversible damages.
-Natural resources are depleting.
-Traditional morality has been subverted.
-Individual persons, genders, races, special interests, political parties and nation states are infighting with each other.
-It seems that human liberty, the very thing that has led mankind to prosperity, is leading us to division, conflict, war, and self-destruction.
+However, in the course of this progress, humanity has become alienated from itself.
+We have left footprints on every corner of the Earth.
+Farmlands replaced forests, cities supplanted farmlands, pollution displaced purity, materialism overtook idealism, extravagance superseded simplicity, competition replaced cooperation, stress overshadowed enjoyment, monopolies usurped sharing, corruption supplanted integrity, legalism overrode common sense, and individualism displaced fraternity.
+Self-interest and personal entitlement have undermined communal interests and collective causes.
+Sexual liberation has challenged marriage, transgender identities have emerged in contrast to natural genders, and single-parent and same-sex families have redefined the traditional family.
+GMOs and synthetic foods have substituted real nourishment, the virtual economy has overtaken the real economy, games have replaced classics, artificial intelligence has surpassed human intelligence, and machines have displaced people.
+Modernization has led us further and further away from both nature and humanity.
+The ecosystem has been ravaged, the environment irreparably damaged, natural resources are depleting, traditional morality has been subverted, and individuals, genders, races, interest groups, political parties, and nations are locked in conflict.
+It seems that human liberty, the very force that has propelled mankind to prosperity, now drives us towards division, conflict, war, and self-destruction.
 (See Tango Is the Search for a Dream.)

-Someday, ideas like returning to nature, conservation, environmentalism, humanism, collectivism, equality, fraternity, solidarity, cooperation, common-interests, teamwork, sharing, and harmony, etc., will replace ideas like egoism, liberalism, individualism, feminism, materialism, capitalism, self-interest, competition, aggression, power politics, conquest, winning, etc., to become the consensus of most people, I hope.
-But by then it may be too late.
+Someday, I hope, ideas such as returning to nature, conservation, environmentalism, humanism, collectivism, equality, fraternity, solidarity, cooperation, shared interests, teamwork, and harmony will replace the ideals of egoism, liberalism, individualism, feminism, materialism, capitalism, self-interest, competition, aggression, power politics, conquest, and winning.
+But by then, it may be too late.

-The world needs a different philosophy, not narrow-minded, self-centered, and unbalanced ideologies, but an idealism that can lead mankind to fraternity, solidarity, magnanimity, cooperation, and harmonious coexistence.
+The world needs a new philosophy—not one characterized by narrow-minded, self-centered, and unbalanced ideologies, but one of idealism that can lead mankind towards fraternity, solidarity, magnanimity, cooperation, and harmonious coexistence.
 Hopefully, tango will play a positive role in the return of humanity, because it embodies the values that make us human.
 (See Philosophies that Separate Two Worlds.)

 October 9, 2014